svakam/learning-journal/html.md

 #### Information about your pages
 - You'll want to make sure your webpage can be referenced; for example, searchable on Google.
 - `<meta>` lives inside `<head>` and conatins information about the web page.
-It is not visible on the user's browser, but the opening tag contains attributes such as `meta name="description" content=""`, "robots", and "keywords".
+It is not visible on the user's browser, but the opening tag contains attributes such as `meta name="description" content=""`, `"robots"`, and `"keywords"`.
 Others include author, prgama, and expires.